- Alise Talley

 The simplest way to optimize your images is through the file types.
 The files you use can impact the loading speed and quality of the images.

 When it comes to photographs, JPG is the way to go.
-But for drawings and text, PNG ensures the best quality.
+However, for drawings and text, PNG ensures the best quality.

-Recently, Google created the WebP file type, which has the best of both JPG and PNG.
-However, it’s not supported by other browsers, like Firefox and Safari.
+Recently, Google created the WebP file type, which is the best version of both JPG and PNG.
+However, other browsers, like Firefox and Safari don't support it.

 The next optimization method is image compression.
-When files are larger, they take longer to load, so compressing them makes your site faster and more efficient.
+Larger files take longer to load, so compressing them makes your site faster and more efficient.
 TinyPNG and ImageOptim are two tools that can be used to compress images.

 Another is the alt text that is attached to the images.
 The text allows you to provide context for your images to help search engines better recognize them.
 You can do this by providing keywords.